chase-coleman/Music-App-Proj/README.md

 Create personalized playlists, discover new tracks, and even find live music events near you.

 ---
+## 🧠 Important Dev Notes
+As of May 15, 2025:
+This was my first full-stack application, and I'm proud of how far it’s come.
+That said, there’s definitely room for code cleanup and architectural improvements.
+Before adding new features, I plan to refactor and optimize the existing codebase as time allows.
+There’s a lot more I want to build into this app — and I’m excited to keep improving it!
+---
 ## ✨ Features

 - DRF Token Authentication